kinzaayaz/git_practice_repo/README.md

 `git remote add origin (link of repo)`
 `git branch -M main`
 `git push -u origin main`
+`git push` :push files from local to remote repo
-`git remote` : to check our repo is linked with remote repo `git remote -v` : not only check for repo is linked or not,but Also provide links of repo as well
+`git remote` : to check our repo is linked with remote repo `git remote -v` : not only check for repo is linked or not,but Also provide links of repo as well `git pull` : to pull/fetch latest files from remote repo to local repo working with git clone:
+`git clone (repo link)` : to clone others repo on ur sys locally